mdonoughe/sbzdeck/README.md

 These are only the defaults values, and they are overwritten right before switching to the other output.
 For example, if the JSON file says the speaker volume should be 0.5, but you've adjusted the volume to 0.6, switching to headphones and then back to speakers will set the volume back to 0.6, not 0.5.

 The parameters subsection contains the Sound Blaster settings.
-You can use the [sbz-switch](https://github.com/mdonoughe/sbz-switch/) dump command to find settings you want.
-Note that setting these values here sets the default values, but the settings will not be applied unless the parameter is selected in the `selected_parameters` section, because the idea is that this section is supposed to be constantly updated by the plugin to contain all the settings (not implemented).
+Note that setting these values here sets the default values, but the settings will not be applied unless the parameter is selected in the `selected_parameters` section, because this section is constantly updated by the plugin to contain all of the active settings.

 ### `selected_parameters`